Building Allyship Series

-This series provides an opportunity for members of the Cornell community to engage in productive dialogue focused on fostering a greater understanding of the many aspects of allyship and how we can better support one another through active, informed, and critical allyship.
+This series provides an opportunity for members of the Cornell community to gain insights on the depth and breadth of identities and experiences represented within our graduate community, and engage in productive dialogue focused on fostering a greater understanding of the many aspects of critical allyship and its practice.

 Each event seeks to create a safe space for critical dialogue where we can bridge gaps in knowledge, learn from each other, and create understanding without fear of judgment.

 Read this article, Impact vs. Intent: Becoming Critical Allies Through Workshop Series, to learn more about this series.

 October 2021: Understanding and Combating Insidious Forms of Anti-Asian Racism

 October 4, 2021 | 12:00 to 1:30 pm ET

 This session will include an invited talk and moderated panel discussion focused on developing an understanding of Anti-Asian racism and the many insidious forms in which it can manifest.
 It will also center on sharing strategies on how those seeking to serve as allies can actively help combat Anti-Asian racism including overt and covert forms of violence.